rcshubhadeep/spark-kafka/README.md

 3.> Unzip it in a directory.

-4.> Open two terminals and input the following commands exactly in that order from each of them (you have to be in the Kafka dir that you just unzipped)
+4.> Open two terminals and input the following commands exactly in that order in each of them (you have to be in the Kafka dir that you just unzipped)

     bin/zookeeper-server-start.sh config/zookeeper.properties